Age-related hearing loss, or presbycusis, is the slow loss of hearing that occurs as people get older.

 The hearing loss may lead to deafness.

-Contact your health care provider right away if you have a sudden change in your hearing or hearing loss with other symptoms such as headache, vision changes, or dizziness.
+Contact your provider right away if you have a sudden change in your hearing or hearing loss with other symptoms, such as:

 Hearing loss - age related; Presbycusis